-AI chatbots for Metro Vancouver real estate agents: what works in 2025–2026
+AI chatbots for real estate agents: what works in 2025–2026

-Vancouver real estate agents deal with high inquiry volume, time-sensitive leads, and clients across multiple languages and time zones.
+Real estate agents deal with high inquiry volume, time-sensitive leads, and clients across multiple languages and time zones.
 AI can help with all three — if it's set up correctly.

 Instant response to listing inquiries An AI chatbot on your website or connected to your MLS listings can answer common questions 24/7 — floor plan, school catchment area, strata fees, parking, pet restrictions.
 It captures the buyer's contact info and schedules a callback without you touching your phone.